 Nearly three full quarters and 24 unanswered points later, the prospect of BC reaching those marks was long gone.

 “Give Virginia credit, they did a great job,” BC head coach Bill O’Brien said after the loss.
 “We did not do a good job.
 Thank God we got 12 days before our next game.
 Maybe we can get some things corrected.
-Bad.
-All the way around.”
+Bad—all the way around.”

-BC continued its offensive dominance as the first quarter wound down.
+BC kept up its offensive dominance as the first quarter wound down.
 Castellanos continued to let it fly, connecting with Reed Harris for a 27-yard completion to start the drive.
 The Eagles continued to drive as the second quarter began, taking a 14–0 advantage courtesy of a 29-yard touchdown pass from Castellanos to Morales.

 “Doesn’t matter,” O’Brien said of the Eagles’ fast start to the game.
 “Doesn’t matter.
 Doesn’t matter.
-You gotta play 60 minutes, it’s not a 30 minute game.”
+You gotta play 60 minutes, it’s not a 30-minute game.”

 BC elected to defer the kickoff after winning the coin toss prior to the game, and as the clock wound down on the first half, BC looked to take full advantage.